tmuelle2/media-vault/readme.txt

 == Changelog ==

+= 0.8.7 =
+added a body class to the WP admin to let Media Vault know to use the new 3.8+ styles

 = 0.8.6 =
 fixed code that required php 5.4 and above, to be compatible with older versions of php